Xi urges young officials to take on historic task in new journey - ExBulletin

 Xi urges young officials to take on historic task in new journey

-BEIJING, March 1 (Xinhua) — The Party School of the Central Committee of the Communist Party of China (National Academy of Governance) held an opening ceremony of the training program for young and senior civil servants on the morning of March 1. average age for the 2024 spring semester.
+The Party School of the Communist Party of China (CPC) Central Committee (National Academy of Governance) held the opening ceremony of the training program for young and middle-aged civil servants for the semester on the morning of March 1 spring 2024.
 Xi Jinping, general secretary of the CPC Central Committee, Chinese president and chairman of the Central Military Commission, gave important instructions.
-He stressed that young leaders constitute a new force in the development of the Party and the country's cause, and are the successors of the cause of socialism with Chinese characteristics.
-In this new journey, young leaders, with heavy responsibilities on their shoulders and great achievements to make, should firmly keep in mind the original aspiration and mission of the Party, strive for progress and do good work in the accomplishment of their historic mission.
+He stressed that young leaders constitute a new force in the development of the cause of the Party and the country, and are the successors of the cause of socialism with Chinese characteristics.
+In their new journey, young leaders, with heavy responsibilities on their shoulders and great achievements ahead, should firmly keep in mind the original aspirations and mission of the Party, strive for progress and do good work in the accomplishment of their historic mission.

 Xi stressed that they should consciously and firmly believe and implement the Party's new theories, and continue to strengthen cohesion and forge their souls with the Thought on Socialism with Chinese Characteristics for a New Era.
 Xi urged them to continue to strengthen and cement their faith and ideal, have a strong political stance, and effectively improve their understanding of Marxist theory and ability to apply it.